insan1k/gerr/README.md

 That being said I would still like to have the ability to check for the exact error type, if I need to.
 And to have the error type preserved, for logging and debugging purposes.

+Thus comes the motivation for writing this library, the name is a play on words, as it is a library to generate errors, and golang has terrible error handling, so I thought, of the most common sound I make when doing anything fancier than the vanilla error handling in go.
+Grr!

 ## Installation
 ```bash
 go get github.com/insan1k/gerr